Ehanlion/mist_obsidian/-1. Lore of Mist/Language in Mist.md

 Texts in primordial are usually dedicated to the worship of beings not of either [[The Prime Deities]] or [[The Betrayer Gods]].
 Ancient ritual texts such as [[The Codex of The Storm]], the summoning texts for [[The Storm Lord]], are one of these texts.
 Cultists of 'higher' beings (outside [[The Prime Deities]] and [[The Betrayer Gods]]) use primordial for their cults.
 #### Sylvan:
 Writings in sylvan are often used exclusively by [[The Green Order]], an order of elves and forest creatures that reside within and protect [[The Twilight Woods]].
 Their special texts, histories, and treatises are all written with sylvan to keep their secrecy secured.
 It is worth noting though, that many of [[The Green Order]] are followers of either [[The Moonweaver]], [[The Wildmother]], or [[The Arch Heart]] so there is a good mix of Sylvan as well as Celestial within [[The Green Order]].
 However, all sensitive materials and documents within [[The Green Order]] are still written in Sylvan for secrecies sake.
+#### Undercommon:
+Undercommon is the language of cities, be it from [[Gandoras City]] to [[Hope Town]] to [[Sonderton]].
+Between trades, good dealers, merchants, and smugglers all peoples of commerce learn Undercommon for their communications.
+Guilds write their rules and laws in the script while illegal trades converse in secretive notes of Undercommon to avoid suspicion of the law, although often Undercommon is mingled with Sylvan to disguise it from the keen eye of a well-trained official.
+If you expect to make trade in a city, it is best you know Undercommon.
+If a trader hears you speak common instead of Undercommon, you can be best assured that the prices you pay will feel like extortion.